FrancoFernando/coding-interview-preparation/README.md

 LeetCode
 ========

 This repository contains a list of solved coding problems taken from the Leetcode website.
-The purpose is to mentor junior developers, helping them in improving their algorithms and data structure skills.
+The purpose is to mentor junior developers, helping them improve their algorithms and data structure skills.

 For each problem are available:

 * a solution in multiple programming languages
-* the thinking process neeeded to find the solution
+* the thinking process needed to find the solution
 * the time and space complexity analysis of the solution

 ### Problems Categories